dfinity/portal/docs/developer-docs/integrations/ledger/interact-with-ledger.md

 ## Interact with ICP ledger via `dfx canister`
 For this subsection it is assumed that you have deployed an ICP ledger either locally or you want to communicate with the mainnet ICP ledger using `dfx canister`.
 The ICP ledger canister ID is assumed to be `ryjl3-tyaaa-aaaaa-aaaba-cai`, if your locally deployed ICP ledger's canister ID is different you will need to replace `ryjl3-tyaaa-aaaaa-aaaba-cai` with it.
 You can find all endpoints that can be called in the icp_ledger.did file.
 How to retrieve it is dicsussed in the [ICP local deployment guide](./ledger-local-setup.md)

 This guide will only go into the ICP ledger specific endpoints.
 To call the ICRC-1 endpoints you can have a look at [the ICRC-1 setup guide](/docs/developer-docs/integrations/icrc-1/icrc1-ledger-setup.md).
+To find a more detailed description of the data types used in these commands you can have a look at [this guide](/docs/current/references/ledger#_getting_ledger_blocks).

 To fetch the symbol of the ICP ledger:
 ```